 San Francisco continues to have a comparatively small number of family households and this proportion is holding steady.
 According to the 2010 Census, family households comprised just 43.7% of all households in San Francisco (Table I-5), compared to over 44% in 2000.
 This decline does not necessarily indicate that families are leaving, as there were over 5,800 more family households in 2010; rather it indicates that non-family households are increasing at a much more rapid rate.
 The Census Bureau's definition of a family household - counting only those households with people related to the householder by birth, marriage, or adoption - also obscures the actual diversity of San Francisco's families and households.
 At the time of the American Community Survey in 2012, the estimated proportion of Census-defined family households in San Francisco remained steady about 45%.
 This is considerably less than the percentage for the entire Bay Area, where around 65% of all households are family households.
+Average family households are also likely to be larger than non-family households.
 The 2012 American Community Survey estimates these numbers to be 3.2 persons and 2.31 persons, respectively.